Estimating Extreme 3D Image Rotation with Transformer Cross-Attention: Experimental Results

 \section{Experimental Results}

-The proposed scheme was experimentally verified by applying it to contemporary benchmark datasets with overlapping and non-overlapping image pairs.
-We followed the comprehensive experimental setup proposed by Cai et al. \cite{Cai2021Extreme}, using the same datasets and image overlap classes as their study.
-In particular, we used their source code\footnote{ https://github.com/RuojinCai/ExtremeRotation\_code} to create perspective views from panoramic images, ensuring that the input images were the same in both studies, allowing fair comparisons with previous SOTA results and other contemporary schemes.
-For that, we also used the same Residual-Unet backbone network \cite{zhang2018road} as in \cite{Cai2021Extreme}.
-Section \ref {subsec:dataset} details the image datasets we used and their processing, in accordance with Cai et al. \cite{Cai2021Extreme}, to derive the training and test datasets.
+The proposed scheme was experimentally verified by applying it to contemporary benchmark datasets with overlapping and nonoverlapping image pairs.
+Our experimental setup rigorously adhered to the paradigm established by Cai et al. \cite{Cai2021Extreme}, using identical datasets and image overlap categories.
+Utilizing their provided source code\footnote{ { \url{https://github.com/RuojinCai/ExtremeRotation\_code}}}, to create perspective views from panoramic images, ensuring that the input images were the same in both studies, allowing fair comparisons with previous SOTA results and other contemporary schemes.
+For that, we also used the same Residual-Unet backbone network \cite{zhang2018road} as in \cite {Cai2021Extreme}.
+Section \ref{subsec:dataset} details the image datasets we used and their processing, according to Cai et al. \cite{Cai2021Extreme}, to derive the training and test datasets.
 Training details are given in Section \ref{subsec:Training Details}.
-We compare with the recent SOTA schemes listed in Section \ref {sec:baseline} using the geodesic error measure used in previous works \cite {Cai2021Extreme}
+We compare with recent SOTA schemes listed in Section \ref{sec:baseline} using the geodesic error measure used in previous work \cite{Cai2021Extreme}

 where $\mathbf{R}$ is the predicted rotation matrix and $\mathbf{R}^{\ast }$ is the groundtruth relative rotation matrix for each image pair.
-The experimental comparisons are reported in Section \ref{subsec:comparisons} and the attention maps are visualized in Section \ref{subsec:AttentionMaps} to provide an intuitive interpretation of the cross-attention scores computed by the Transformer-Encoder.
-We studied the cross-dataset generalization properties of the proposed scheme in Section \ref {subsec:multi-dataset}, while ablation studies of the different parameters, design choices, and parameters are reported in Section \ref{subsec:ablation}.
+The experimental comparisons are reported in Section \ref{subsec:comparisons} and the attention maps are visualized in Section 2 of the Supplementary Materials to provide an intuitive interpretation of the cross-attention scores computed by the Transformer-Encoder.
+We studied the cross-dataset generalization properties of the proposed scheme in Section \ref {subsec:multi-dataset}, while ablation studies of the different parameters, design choices and parameters are reported in Section \ref{subsec:ablation}.